SlavkoPrytula/Covid-19-Tracker/README.md

 After, click _RUN_, and the program will start.

-Noy you sould have the program interface on your screen.
+Now you sould have the program interface on your screen.
 ![Screen](https://github.com/SlavkoPrytula/Covid-19-Tracker/blob/master/Photos/Screenshot_20200519_152933.png)

-Now you can chose what statistics you want to see.
+Now you can chose what statistics you want to see _by typing in the command number in tnto the imput line_.
 The program provides you with statistical data of SARS COVID-19 and Flu viruses.
 (Cases, Recovers, Daeths, and much more)

 ![Example_1](https://github.com/SlavkoPrytula/Covid-19-Tracker/blob/master/Photos/Screenshot_20200519_153037.png)